How to leave North Carolina residency?

 Keep detailed travel records

-Why it’s important: If your residency status is ever questioned, having detailed records of your time spent in and out of North Carolina will be essential for proving that you’ve stayed under the 183-day limit.
+• Why it’s important: If your residency status is ever questioned, having detailed records of your time spent in and out of North Carolina will be essential for showing how much time you actually spent in the state.

 Step 4: North Carolina-sourced income